vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

 Configure Service Engine Virtual IP Network

-We need to define an IP Pool for the Service Engine VMs so that VIPs can be assigned to SE VMs when virtual services are created.
+We need to define an IP pool for the Service Engine VMs so that VIPs can be assigned to SE VMs when virtual services are created.

-Click on Add Subnet button.
+Click on the Add Subnet button.

 Click on Add Static IP Address Pool and specify a pool of IP addresses that belongs to the SE VIP network.